With the Road to Reliability™ Framework you can reduce your downtime by 90%.

 “B” stands for Basic Wear and Tear of the equipment when we operate it.

-Basic wear and tear typically generates about 12% of the defects.
+Basic wear and tear typically generate about 12% of the defects.

 These defects become failures over shorter periods of time, say from one month to seven years, depending on the quality and suitability of the design.